mrudulagavas/Fin-Board/README.md

-# 📈 Stock Analytics Dashboard
+# 📈 FINANALYTICS

 ## 🌟 Overview

-**Stock Analytics Dashboard** is a powerful, interactive platform that combines visual financial intelligence with enterprise-grade tools for investors and analysts.
+**FINANALYTICS** is a powerful, interactive platform that combines visual financial intelligence with enterprise-grade tools for investors and analysts.
 Built using **React.js** and **FastAPI**, it enables seamless exploration of financial statements, screening capabilities, and smart file management.

 ---